aisingapore/TagUI/README.md

 click section_results
 download https://admin.typeform.com/form/2592751/analyze/csv to report.csv
 ```
 If you know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
-If not, you will still enjoy friendly but powerful features like repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which creates automation flows by learning from your actions.
+If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which creates automation flows by learning from your actions.

 # Set Up
 1. install CasperJS (navigation/testing for PhantomJS) - http://casperjs.org
 2. install PhantomJS (headless scriptable web browser) - http://phantomjs.org
 3. install TA.Gui (friendly lightning fast automation tool) - https://git.io/vMCTZ

-Optional - configure web browser settings in tagui_config.txt (browser resolution, default timeout of 10s etc)
+Optional - configure web browser settings in tagui_config.txt (browser resolution, step timeout of 10s etc)

 # To Use
 ```